Unchecked Code Syntax

 checked_expr = "checked" "{" block "}" ;

-A checked block evaluates its body and returns the value of the final expression.
-The type of a checked block is the type of its body expression.
+A checked block evaluates its body block using the ordinary block-expression rules (4.5).
+Its value is the body block's value: the tail expression's value when present, or () when the body has no tail expression.
+The type of a checked block is the type of that body block.

 fn main() -> i32 {